nfes-org/nfes-org.github.io/_posts/2024-09-17-workshop-2024-schedule.md

 <tr>
 <td rowspan="3">08:30 - 09:55</td>
 <td rowspan="3">UDAR</td>
-<td>08:30: Carlos Torres-Verdin, PhD, Professor (The University of Texas at Austin) et al.: <b>Recent developments and verifications for the multi-dimensional and data-adaptive interpretation of borehole UDAR measurements using fast deterministic and stochastic inversion methods</b> </td>
+<td>08:30: Carlos Torres-Verdin, PhD, Professor (The University of Texas at Austin) et al.: <b>Recent developments and verifications for the multi-dimensional and data-adaptive interpretation of borehole UDAR measurements using fast deterministic and stochastic inversion methods</b> (Waiting for confirmation)</td>
 </tr>
 <tr>
-<td>09:05: Gleb Dyatlov (Baker Hughes) et al.: <b>New Multi-dimensional Inversion Workflow for Mapping Complex 3D Reservoir Geometry Using Ultra-Deep Azimuthal Resistivity</b> </td>
+<td>09:05: Gleb Dyatlov (Baker Hughes) et al.: <b>New Multi-dimensional Inversion Workflow for Mapping Complex 3D Reservoir Geometry Using Ultra-Deep Azimuthal Resistivity</b> (Waiting for confirmation)</td>
 </tr>
 <tr>
 <td>09:30: Danil Nemushchenko (ROGII): <b>The fusion of traditional geosteering and deterministic resistivity inversion.
-Can we squeeze more from existing data?</b> </td>
+Can we squeeze more from existing data?</b> (Waiting for confirmation)</td>
 </tr>
 <tr>
 <td>09:55 - 10:25</td>